-An Historical Perspective on Internship Training
+A Historic Perspective on Internship Training

-The first widespread doctoral internships arouse out of a need for psychologists to provide services to veterans of World War II.
+The first widespread doctoral internships arose out of a need for psychologists to provide services to veterans of World War II.
 Financial resources from the federal government through the Department of Veteran's Affairs were provided for training to develop the needed workforce.
 Federal support from the National Institute of Mental Health later provided large scale, additional, financial support for internships.
 However, federal support for internships has declined, consequently the economic structure of internships has dramatically changed.
 Complicating the reduced support from the government is the reality that many third party payer systems, including Medicare, will not reimburse for services provided by a psychology trainee.

 Thus, as the number of doctoral internship positions has grown funding for such position has, of necessity, come from more diverse sources.
 At the same time, doctoral training in professional psychology has attracted more and more students at a rate that has been greater than the creation of new internship positions.
 Consequently, as early as the 1970s and continuing most years up until the present there has been an imbalance between the number of students seeking an internship and the number of available positions offered in the APPIC match.
-Considerable efforts have been devoted to decreasing this imbalance.
-For example, early figures for the 2009 match indicated an increase in positions of 243 positions over the same time in 2008.
-Unfortunately, this growth was not sustained and positions were dropped, likely due to the significant economic downturn that occurred in the 2009 match than in 2008 and 846 students did not match to an internship position on match day.
+Considerable efforts have been devoted to decreasing this imbalance, however, it is difficult to determine what impact these efforts have had.
+Although both the numbers of available internships and applicants seeking internships continue to increase, growth in the number of applicants exceeds creation of new internships.
+In the ten-year period from 2002 - 2012 the number of positions offered in the match grew by 16% (438), while the number of applicants increased by 44% (1,362).
+Specifically, 3,073 applicants were registered in 2002 and 2,752 positions were offered.
+In 2012, there were 4, 435 applicants for 3,190 positions, although 426 of these individuals withdrew or did not submit rankings for the match.
+The results of the 2013 internship match were released on February 22, 2013 and a total of 3,094 applicants were matched.
+There were 957 (24%) individuals who did not match; this is 84 fewer than in the 2012 match.
+A total of 282 positions were unfilled in phase 1 of the match.
+The number of internship positions offered in the 2013 match increased by 186 from 2012.

-Goal of the Psychology Internship Development Toolkit
+Goal of the Internship Toolkit

 The professional psychology education and training community has regularly expressed a commitment to quality internship training, and concerns are raised that the imbalance is resulting in students creating their own internships, which are of unknown quality.
-This highlights the need for resources such as the Psychology Internship Development Toolkit to assist in the growth of internship programs and positions that become part of established quality assurance structures in professional psychology.
+This highlights the need for resources such as this Internship Toolkit to assist in the growth of internship programs and positions that become part of established quality assurance structures in professional psychology.